Arrezz/AdventOfCode2015/README.md

 # Advent of Code 2015

 Solutions for [Advent of Code 2015][aoc].
-This project uses Java 17 and Spring Boot.
+This project uses Java 17.

 [aoc]: https://adventofcode.com/2015/